The Town with No Name

-The Town with No Name, also published as Town with No Name, is a Western action-adventure point-and-click game developed by Delta 4 in 1992 for the Commodore CDTV.
-A version for MS-DOS was released in 1993.
+The Town with No Name, also published as Town with No Name, is a Western action-adventure point-and-click video game developed by Delta 4 in 1992 for the Commodore CDTV; a version for MS-DOS was released in 1993.
+It follows an unnamed drifter who comes into conflict with an outlaw gang after arriving in the titular town and must duel with the individual gang members in quick-time events to survive.

+The Town with No Name received generally negative reviews upon release.
+In retrospective reviews, it was noted for its surreal humour and perceived lack of content.

 Plot

 In the American frontier, a drifter with a John Wayne-esque voice referred to as "the Man with No Name" gets off a train at the station outside the Town with No Name.
 Upon entering the town, he is confronted by a gunman.
 Once No Name kills him, an unnamed man with a cigarette reveals that the attacker was the youngest brother of Evil Eb, the leader of the Hole-in-the-Head Gang, and hints that Eb will send his bandits after No Name.
 No Name then explores each of the town's buildings, either by interacting with the residents or by playing minigames, and duels with gang members usually after leaving the buildings.

 After killing every outlaw except Evil Eb, No Name confronts Eb himself but only shoots off his hat.
 Eb, having dropped his gun in surprise and resigning to his defeat, asks No Name to kill him, believing he is a man called Billy-Bob, whom he had earlier challenged to a duel.
 No Name explains that he is not Billy-Bob and came to town to meet his sister, believing he is in a town called Dodge Gulch.
 Eb tells him in turn that Dodge Gulch is at another train station 20 miles away.
 No Name spares Eb because of their mutual misunderstanding, and they go into the saloon for whiskey.

-To trigger an alternate ending, No Name can leave on the train that brought him into town at any point prior to his encounter with the bandit "Wildcard" Willy McVee in the saloon.
-As the train departs, a small boy yells, "Come back, Shane!", prompting No Name to shoot the child and tell him that his name is not Shane, after which the train flies off into outer space.
+If the player chooses to leave town via train at any point prior to No Name's encounter with the bandit "Wildcard" Willy McVee in the saloon, an alternate ending will take place.
+As the train departs, a small boy yells, "Come back, Shane!", prompting No Name to shoot the child and reply, "My name's not Shane, kid!", after which the train flies off into outer space.